caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 Now it is absolutely correct that there are already a vast number of screenshot APIs and services out there and I could have used any one to solve my problem instantly.

-However, like any  ~~self-deluded~~ self-respecting developer out there, I simulataneously believe in "buy it, don't build it"  and was also sure that I could build a really small and quick solution myself.
+However, like any  ~~self-deluded~~ self-respecting developer out there, I simultaneously believe in "buy it, don't build it"  and was also sure that I could build a really small and quick solution myself.

 Well, it wasn't quick (surprise!) but it was small.
 And it works.
 Now, when you post a link to a scoreboard it looks like this.